Luis Páez (footballer, born 1989)

-Luis Fernando Páez González (19 December 1989 – 7 April 2019) was a Paraguayan footballer who played as a forward for Independiente CG in the División Intermedia.
+Luis Fernando Páez González (19 December 1989 – 7 April 2019) was a Paraguayan footballer who played as a forward.

-Páez represented the Paraguay national under-20 football team at the 2009 South American U-20 Championship, finishing runners-up, and also at the 2009 FIFA U-20 World Cup.
-He died on 7 April 2019, after a car crash.
+Páez represented the Paraguay under-20 national team at the 2009 South American U-20 Championship, finishing runners-up, and also at the 2009 FIFA U-20 World Cup.

 Early career

 Páez was part of the junior teams of Primera División Paraguaya club Tacuary where he played in the same category alongside team-mates Ronald Huth and Hernán Pérez.
 He was called up to the club's first-team during the 2006 season, where he made one league appearance.
 He amassed two more league appearances in 2007 before departing the club to join Sporting CP.